|

-THE CONTINUING RELEVANCE OF B-SCHOOLS IN THE 21st CENTURY
+THE CONTINUING RELEVANCE OF B-SCHOOLS IN THE 21st CENTURYJim de Wilde

 August 2005

-Globalization and the development of B-School curriculums August 20, 2005
+MEMOS: Globalization and the development of B-School curriculums August 20, 2005 Integrative learning and

 21st Century education: it's about more than B-School